-Aging has also been linked to a reduction in saliva production.
+Aging has been linked to a reduction in saliva production.
 When this is combined with dental problems, chewing and swallowing can become uncomfortable.
-When this is combined with a reduction in the senses of taste and smell, making food less appealing, a decrease in appetite isn’t surprising.

-When a loss of appetite starts affecting a person’s health or quality of life,it’s time to consult a healthcare provider.
-Often a good place to start is with a trip to a primary care provider.
-Many seniors have had the same primary care provider for years, and a strong relationship has developed.
-A long–term primary care provider has had the opportunity to see the patient’s health change over time and has a more informed perspective on the changes in the patient’s overall health.
+When a loss of appetite starts affecting our health or quality of life,it’s time to take notice.
+The best place to start is with a trip to our primary care provider.
+Many seniors have had the same primary care provider for years and have developed a strong relationship.
+Experience with our health over time has given this provider a better understanding of the changes we are experiencing.

 Here are some tips for managing a decreased appetite: